getnamo/GlobalEventSystem-Unreal/README.md

 ## Examples

-Keep in mind that you can start using GES incrementally for specific tasks or parts of large projects instead of replacing tpo many parts at once.
+Keep in mind that you can start using GES incrementally for specific tasks or parts of large projects instead of replacing too many parts at once.
 Below are some simple examples where GES could be useful.

 ### Cross-map reference pinning
 Let's say you had two actors in two different sub-maps and you wanted one actor to know that it has spawned from e.g. some dynamic process.